 A discussion on the finishing side with the owner of a bathroom furniture factory reminded me of the problems that arise in this part of production.
 Spray application spraying of varnishes or paints is often used and very often, especially in small and medium-sized factories, spraying is manual.
 Getting a great looking coat depends on several factors: the quality of the varnishes and paints, the quality of the spray gun/pump, the experience of the staff, the working environment, the maintenance of the routes, etc. Each of these factors can influence the quality of the coat and can make the difference between a good and a bad piece of furniture.
-But how do we figure out who is to blame when a defect occurs to see how to fix it?
+But how do we figure out who is to blame when a defect occurs so we can see how to fix it?
 I'll talk more about this below.

 How to identify the cause